 Eastridge Street, Cedar Hills, Oregon, 1954.

-It was early spring, a gusty mid-day Sunday, and Dad wanted to dooo something, as Mom would say with emphasis: elongated and raised in pitch.
+It was early spring, a gusty Sunday afternoon, and Dad wanted to dooo something, as Mom would say with emphasis: elongated and raised in pitch.
 He was in his early thirties and had a touch of cabin fever, after being inside, doing his taxes most of rainy yesterday and facilitating the Unitarian Fellowship meeting this morning.

 (Aside: I learned to whistle melodies from Dad, breathing both out and in, practicing and evolving from a shaky peep to a reliable instrument.
 But all my attempts to mimic his bob white shriek accomplished nothing as a starting point for improvement, so I gave up … until Now.
 Lo these many years later, I just stuck my fingers between my lips and blew.
 Behold, a big happy noise!
 I write this in near disbelief at today’s great discovery.
 Dad, if only you had lived another 22 years, until you were 101, we could have shot bob white calls across the valley below The Point!)

-Dad got a pencil and piece of paper, sat down at the Formica kitchen table and drew a cross almost as big as the paper.
+Dad got pencil and paper, sat down at the Formica kitchen table and drew a cross almost as big as the paper.
 He should have been an engineer.
-A simple line was rarely good enough; he would go over it to make it look straighter or bolder or with a better shaped curve.
-I realize now, he was a revisionist, like me!
+A simple line was rarely good enough; he would go over it with many strokes to make it look straighter or bolder or with a better shaped curve.
+I realize now, he was a revisionist.
+Me too!

 “Here is the wooden structure that will hold the airfoil outstretched to catch the wind.”
 I nodded my understanding.
 Then he sketched the surface that would be attached the frame.
 “Charlotte, would you like to join us in here?” he called to her in the other room.
 She soon appeared with two-year-old Tommy, who beamed into the almost conspiratorial fun, with heads physically crowded around the drawing and thinking along similar lines.
 “Honey, do we have a big old bed sheet that can be repurposed for the diamond kite we are making?”